 What does the Specialty Coffee Association certification mean?

 The Specialty Coffee Association (SCA) has a program for testing drip coffee makers.
 This is with the aim of promoting better brewing and consequently better coffee.
 To be certified by the SCA a drip coffee maker has to be able to maintain a proper water temperature of 92-96 C (196-205F), have an acceptable brewing time (4-8 minutes) and be able to brew within the SCA golden cup standard.
 If a brewer is able to meet all these requirements it is certified by the SCA.
-Most of the Bonavita coffee makers on this list are certified, with the exception of the Bonavita 5 cup coffee maker.
+All of the Bonavita coffee makers on this list are certified.
 If a coffee brewer has the SCA certification, you can buy it with confidence knowing it has been rigorously tested and is capable of brewing good coffee.

 What size coffee grounds does a drip coffee maker use?